 ⇒ Are You Avoiding Things You Don’t Want To Do At Work?

-What to ask yourself when you feel something needs to change
+Do you feel something needs to change?

 As with Jill B., your desire to leave is often more about escaping than about finding nirvana.
 So, before you pack up your desk, it’s important to ask yourself whether you’re choosing to go toward something wonderful or simply running away.